Ten Important Facts

 - You will use federal student aid only for educational purposes.

-- Be accepted for enrollment as a degree-seeking in an eligible degree, diploma, or certificate program.
+- Be accepted for enrollment as a degree-seeking student in an eligible degree, diploma, or certificate program.

 - Have a valid Social Security number (with the exception of students from the Republic of the Marshall Islands, Federated States of Micronesia, or the Republic of Palau).